 I arrive by bus 98 from the Aurelia Residence to the Orsa Maggiore Hostel for Women Only, which is in the popular Trastevere area near the Tiber river.

-When I’m checking in girls are hanging out in corridors to access the WiFi.
+When I’m checking in a couple of girls are hanging out in corridors to access the WiFi.
 The receptionist says it usually works in the rooms but sometimes not as the walls are thick.

 I head back upstairs to check in but the receptionist seems not to remember me so I remind her I came before and haven’t paid, then she says ‘of course’ like I’m the silly one.
 Huh?
 By this time it is mid afternoon so I do more work in room as the WiFi seems to be working ok.